Smartesting/gravity-issue-tracker/.github/ISSUE_TEMPLATE/💡-feature-request.md

 ---
-name: Feature request
+name: "\U0001F4A1 Feature request"
-about: Suggest an idea for this project
+about: Suggest new features and improvements
 title: ''
 labels: enhancement
 assignees: ''